openstack/keystone/doc/source/devref/development_best_practices.rst

     $ uwsgi --http 127.0.0.1:35357 --wsgi-file $(which keystone-wsgi-admin)

 This runs Keystone with the configuration the etc/ directory of the project.
-See :doc:`configuration` for details on how Keystone is configured.
+See :doc:`../configuration` for details on how Keystone is configured.
 By default, Keystone is configured with SQL backends.